iressef-egh/senegal-cfl/README.md

 ## Citation
 Please use the following citation for these data:

 Institute for Health Research, Epidemiological Surveillance and Training (IRESSEF), Department of Planning, Research, and Statistics (DPRS), Public Health Emergency Operations Center (COUS), National Agency of Statistics and Demography (ANSD), and Exemplars in Global Health (EGH).
 A consolidated and geolocated list of health facilities in Senegal.
-Version 21 May 2023.
+Version 15 June 2023.

 ## Terms of use
 This GitHub repository and its contents herein, including all data, mapping, and analysis, copyright 2023 by IRESSEF, DPRS, COUS, ANSD, and EGH, all rights reserved, is provided to the public to support policy-making, planning, education, and academic research.
 The Website relies upon data from multiple sources that do not always agree.
 We hereby disclaims any and all representations and warranties with respect to the Website, including accuracy, fitness for use, and merchantability.
 Reliance on the Website for medical guidance or use of the Website in commerce or commercial products is strictly prohibited.